flix/book/src/introduction.md

 use JVM classes and methods.
 Hence the entire Java ecosystem is available from within Flix.

+Flix aims to have world-class Visual Studio Code support.
+The [Flix Visual Studio Code extension](./vscode.md) uses the real Flix compiler hence there is always a 1:1 correspondence between the Flix language and what is reported in the editor.
+The advantages are many: (a) diagnostics are always exact, (b) code navigation "just works", and (c) refactorings are always correct.

 ## Look'n Feel

 Here are a few programs to illustrate the look and feel of Flix: